SarathUW/PiWRIS/docs/user_stories.md

 ## User Story 6

 Dev is a housing developer in South India.
 He wants to know where large bodies of water and dams are located, as well as how much the water changes throughout the year, so he can identify plots of land where he can develop apartment complexes.
 Dev needs a way to visualize the location and size of these bodies of water and would like a way to merge this data with existing data on housing locations.
 He has advanced technical knowledge in his company's software and can transfer some of these skills to other software.

+## User Story 7
+Avantika is a conservationist who specializes in sharing climate change information with the general public.
+She wants to be able to see water trends in different regions of India and use that information to guide presentations and blog posts she shares with the public.
+Avantika wants to use PyWRIS to track changes in water level across states and follow patterns in rainfall over time.
+Avantika is very technically skilled but appreciates clear and throrough documentation.